convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/form-components/progressbar.md

 Name | Description
 --- | ---
-Progress | string: progress to be displayed). color | color: color of the progress bar.
+Progress | progress to be displayed. color | color of the progress bar.
 Default value is #488aff Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Identifier | Defines the component identifier.
 Is active | Defines whether the component is active.